bvtvusn/dfb/README.md

 # DFB — Delimited File Bundle

-DFB (Delimited File Bundle) is a minimal, text-first archive format for packaging multiple files into one UTF-8 text file.
+DFB (Delimited File Bundle) is a minimal, AI friendly, text-first archive format for packaging multiple files into one UTF-8 text file.
 Text files remain human-editable; binary files use `ENCODING: base64` so the bundle stays plain text.

 This repository bundle contains:
 - `SPEC.md` — the format specification.